nameisvinay/DSA-journey/core_observations.md

 💡 Sliding window:
 ```
+The sliding window only works when all elements are non-negative, like in problems such as Minimum Size Subarray Sum.

 | Condition      | Meaning                                  | Window Adjustment Logic                           |
 | -------------- | ---------------------------------------- | ------------------------------------------------- |
 | **At Most K**  | You can have **≤ K** distinct characters | Shrink window only when distinct chars **> K**    |